Jobs at The Last Mile

 We are training incarcerated individuals to become professional web developers.
 We work inside prisons.
 Our students are denied access to the Internet.
 While working inside prison has its obstacles, the drive and determination with which our students tackle their own challenges inspires us to do our best.

-Reports to: Director of Program
+Reports to: Director of Education

 Annual Salary: Commensurate, based on experience

 The Last Mile, a non-profit based in San Francisco, is the first prison program in the US to provide in-prison software engineering training.
 We believe that having a job is key to successful reentry and breaking the cycle of incarceration, and our goal is to prepare students for employment as front-end developers and web designers post-release.
 Through in-prison software engineering training and continued education and mentorship post-release, The Last Mile bridges the gap between incarceration and freedom.

 The Education Team at The Last Mile is searching for a passionate and empathic Curriculum Developer to help us build and refine our curricula.
 You will support the Curriculum Director in developing strategy for and iterating on the current curriculum to ensure it incorporates the most in-demand skills by employers and the best teaching practices from our growing team of instructors.
 In addition, this role will expand our curriculum to identify and provide additional training that are in-demand in industry, such as IT certifications, UI/UX design, and entrepreneurship.

 As Curriculum Developer, you will work closely with classroom facilitators, students, content partners, and the larger Education Team.
 You will develop responsive curricula that introduce and prepare students for a career in technology, collaborate closely with our Remote Instruction and Community Engagement teams to align the instruction and support that students receive, and support the design of technical assessments to evaluate student performance and provide individualized feedback.